InfiniteVL: Synergizing Linear and Sparse Attention for Highly-Efficient, Unlimited-Input Vision-Language Models: Comprehensive Training and Evaluation Setup Details

+All trainings were conducted on NVIDIA H20 GPUs using bfloat16 (BF16) precision.
+The training corpus comprises exclusively publicly available, open-source datasets totaling $\sim$10M samples.
+For each stage, we uniformly subsample the required portion of data.
+We use AdamW with $\beta=(0.9,0.999)$ and weight decay $0.01$, along with a cosine-annealing learning-rate schedule and a 5\% linear warm-up.

+In Stage~I, we use a learning rate of $2\times10^{-4}$, batch size of 64, with both layer-wise and end-to-end distillation trained on 1M multimodal Caption \& QA pairs each.
+Stage~II employs a learning rate of $5\times10^{-5}$, batch size of 256, and trains on 8M multimodal QA pairs.
+For Stage~III, the configuration includes a learning rate of $2\times10^{-5}$, batch size of 64, and training on 0.25M multimodal long-sequence Caption \& QA pairs together with 0.75M multimodal SFT data from Stage~II's training corpora to prevent excessive distribution shift.

 We adopt \textbf{VLMEvalKit} as our multimodal evaluation framework and utilize its default prompt configurations for all benchmarks.
 During evaluation, the maximum generation length for InfiniteVL is set to 256 tokens, with image resolutions ranging from $128\times128$ to $1344\times1344$.
+By prepending all visual tokens to the prompt, we force the model to compress the full image without any textual priors, strictly validating InfiniteVL's highly efficient and lossless-like compression.
 For specialized tasks such as MMMU and MathVista-MINI, we employ Qwen3-4B-Instruct as the evaluation model to ensure consistent and reliable assessment of reasoning capabilities.